-5. SEPARATION OF ROLES AND RESPONSIBILITIES BETWEEN THE CHAIRMAN AND THE CEO
+6. SEPARATION OF ROLES AND RESPONSIBILITIES BETWEEN THE CHAIRMAN AND THE CEO

-The roles and responsibilities of the Chairman and the Bank's Chief Executive Officer ("CEO") are separated with a clear division of responsibilities, defined, documented and approved by the Board, in line with best practices so as to ensure appropriate supervision of the Management.
+The roles and responsibilities of the Chairman and the Bank's Chief Executive Officer ("CEO") are separated with a clear division of responsibilities, defined, documented and approved by the Board, in line with best practices to ensure appropriate supervision of the Management.
 This distinction allows for a better understanding and distribution of responsibilities and accountabilities.
-The respective roles of the Chairman and the CEO are set out below:-
+The respective roles of the Chairman and the CEO are set out below:

-5.1 The Role of the Chairman
+6.1 The Role of the Chairman

 The Chairman leads the Board and is also responsible for the effective performance of the Board.
-His roles include the following:
+Working together with the Board, the Chairman ensures among others that: